 The band from the Philly ‘burbs

 has taken a Cheap Trick-gone-to-etiquette-school route in their newly released debut LP

 .
 Out on collective indie label Mountebank Records, the follow-up to 2009’s

 EP is an energized collection of greaser punk glam rock power pop.
 The threesome, whose band is named after the act of launching locks of hair into the sky for a “subversive enlightenment through cathartic art,” has created an album far easier to grasp than their thought-provoking alias.
 The 11-track recording is downright catchy without compromising the band’s significant sense of distinctiveness.
 Hair Rocket tactfully lets loose keyed-up rock inspired by the ghosts of 60s mod (as in clap-ridden, Strokes-inspired, pop-hook laden lead single “OK Alright”), 70s punk, 80s pop and 90s cheese…without rubbing your face in it.

 Opening track “Eyes” takes classically riffed bluesy rock hitting it with heavy low-end blows and gives it a pinch of reggae punk optimism.
 “Motorcycle” reminisces combat boot punk with a Tokyo Police Club poppiness where harsh, growling vocals and a shrill, distorted electric guitar make for a satisfying hit-worthy track.
 Yes,

 rocks, but it is also not void of emotion.
 The song that started Berklee dropout and mastermind Chris Blassucci down this path of enlightenment, “Hair Rocket,” receives a revamping for the album, but still stabs sharply with its hard-earned life lesson from his real life bizarre love triangle (though I admittedly will always favor the original demo version and its strangely sadistic video).
 “Home” and the early Beatles-esque “Imagining,” which made their debuts on

 , also linger with the emotional remnants from that painful but musically productive time period.
 With

 , Hair Rocket neatly colors outside the lines of indie pop with an eagerly creative but well thought out approach to rocking your socks off.
 You can purchase the full-length album

-This Emerging Artist is based in Philadelphia, check out other talented locals we picked for our Artist of the Month poll below!
+for our Philadelphia Artist of the Month poll below!